maul-esel/ahkbook/en/_posts/2011-11-12-Structures.markdown

 Since we now know the type and offset of the member, we are now able to access it.

+### pointer types
+Pointer types can be fickle to calculate offsets for: on 32-bit systems they are 4 bytes in size, but on 64-bit systems they are 8 bytes in size.
+This is a problem when trying to write applications that work on both.
+The solution: a built in variable named `A_PtrSize` contains 4 on 32-bit systems and 8 on 64-bit systems.
+When calculating offsets, instead of adding 4 or 8 for a pointer type, simply add the variable `A_PtrSize`.
+For example, a member with two DWORD members and two PVOID members before it would have the offset 4+4+A_PtrSize+A_PtrSize, or 8+(A_PtrSize*2).

 ## initializing structures
 AutoHotkey has several facilities for creating structures.
 Before creating a structure, however, one must ensure there is a section of memory large enough to hold it.